JakeSteam/WordNetToSQLite/README.md

 If you wish to recreate `words.db` from scratch, you can:

-1. Download `WNdb-3.0.tar.gz` from [WordNet](https://wordnet.princeton.edu/download/current-version) (or any other WordNet databases).
+1. Download `WNdb-3.0.tar.gz` from [WordNet](https://wordnet.princeton.edu/download/current-version) (or any other WordNet databases, I used [this fork](https://github.com/globalwordnet/english-wordnet)).
 2. Extract it, and place the `data.x` files in `/wordnet-data/`.
 3. Run `py wordnet-to-sqlite.py`.